Always Remember Us This Way: Writing and production

-According to Cobb it was magical when "[Gaga] got in the vocal booth on the microphone and the writers were in the control room.
-I was playing with the band, and it just happened.
-Her voice was as big as the house.
-All of us had goosebumps.
-That happens very seldomly."
-The song is a piano-driven country ballad, which is "pushed along" by Gaga's raw, powerful vocals.
-It was inspired by the music of the 1970s.
+Music and lyrical content

+"Always Remember Us This Way" is a piano-driven country ballad, inspired by the music of the 1970s, and is "pushed along" by Gaga's raw, powerful vocals.
+Her performance moves from the soft, whispering opening lines to a heroic belt in the chorus.
 Following the first verse being on piano, the guitars and drums kick in from the second verse and Gaga's vocals build up to the final chorus uttering the lines, "When the sun goes down/ And the band won't play/ I'll always remember us this way".
 The song is composed in the time signature of common time and is performed in the key of A minor with a slow tempo of 65 beats per minute.
 It follows a chord progression of Am–F–C–G, and the vocals span from G_{3} to E_{5}.

+Writing for American Songwriter, Alex Hopper interpreted the song as reflecting on the early days of a relationship in the wake of its end, with the narrator asking to be remembered fondly, thanking her partner for revealing a light within her she had not known was there, and looking back with gratitude as the relationship fades.
+She added that the lyrics evoke Jackson and Ally's shared musical life, referring to them as poets who "don't know how to rhyme", and argued that the song mirrors their relationship in A Star Is Born, with Jackson recognizing Ally’s star potential and Ally ultimately remembering him with love rather than bitterness after his death.
+Alyssa Bereznak of The Ringer similarly described the song as "a vivid supercut of the couple's journey", interpreting it as an allusion to the peak of Jackson and Ally's romantic and creative relationship.
+The Washington Posts Bethonie Butler highlighted the song's references to the characters' geographic roots, citing the lines "That Arizona sky / burning in your eyes" and "buried in my soul, like California gold".